eduuh/eduuh-tech-blog/data/blog/dotnet/dependecyInjection.md

 ## What is Dependency Injections

-Asp.Net Core support the Dependency Injection (DI) sofware design pattern, which is techinque for achieving **Inversion of Control (IoC)** between classes and their dependecies.
+.Net Core support the Dependency Injection (DI) sofware design pattern, which is techinque for achieving **Inversion of Control (IoC)** between classes and their dependecies.A dependency is an object that another object depends on.

 <div className="flex flex-wrap -mx-2 overflow-hidden xl:-mx-2">
   <div className="my-1 px-2 w-full overflow-hidden xl:my-1 xl:px-2 xl:w-1/2">